Q. What is fluoride?

 Q. How does fluoride prevent cavities?

-A. Fluoride inhibits loss of minerals from tooth enamel and encourages remineralization (strengthening areas that are weakened and beginning to develop cavities).
+A. Fluoride inhibits the loss of minerals from tooth enamel and encourages remineralization.
 Fluoride also affects bacteria that cause cavities, discouraging acid attacks that break down the tooth.
-Risk for decay is reduced even more when fluoride is combined with a healthy diet and good oral hygiene.
+The risk for decay is reduced even more when fluoride is combined with a healthy diet and good oral hygiene.

 Q. Will my child need fluoride supplements?